asalp/Block-Based-CS-NNs/README.md

 ## Implementation
 I implemented this project in python3 using Keras.

+### Hyper parameters:
+* R is compression size
+* B is sensing block size
+* T is redundancy factor

-The Neural Network looks something like this (The number of nodes in each hidden layer depends on R, B, and T):
+The Neural Network looks something like this (the number of the nodes in each layer depends on R, B, and T):
-R is compression rate.

-B is sensing block size.

-T is redundancy factor.

 ![img](NN.png?raw=true "Train")